 Fleas are common in cats that spend time outdoors, but can also get indoors and affect indoorsy cats.
-While fleas are more active in the summer months, it is also possible to find them on your cat at other times of the year.
+While they are more active in the summer months, it is also possible to find them on your cat at other times of the year.

 The flea life cycle

 Fleas can lay up to 50 eggs per day.
 This is what makes them multiply so quickly and this is why it takes time to eradicate them.
 Their eggs usually fall into the environment (your home) and for this reason, any flea treatment will involve cleaning the house.
-Indeed, it is estimated that 95 percent of flea eggs, larvae and pupae live in the environment, not on your cat.
+Indeed, it is estimated that 95 percent of eggs, larvae, and pupae live in the environment, not on your cat.

-Danger of fleas for your cat
+Danger for your cat

 Now that we have an idea of what fleas are, we can better understand the dangers that they pose to your cat if untreated.
 There are mainly 3 problems that could arise: